THE HISTORY OF THE CALIFORNIA ASSOCIATION FOR PROPERTY AND EVIDENCE

 CAPE has always advocated education and safety in property and evidence handling.
 We hold a yearly training seminar to bring the best information and technology to our members.
 The annual training seminar provides an opportunity to network with other agencies within a unique learning experience.

-CAPE has a young but rich history.
-Mostly because we are made up of law enforcement property and evidence personnel who know that together we can share information, create awareness, and upgrade our profession.
+CAPE has a rich history - mostly because we are made up of law enforcement property and evidence personnel who know that together we can create awareness and make our profession the best it can be.